HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/accesscontrol.md

 ## Application access

-The Domino REST API provides its own IdP (Identity Provider) implementation following OICD standards.
+The Domino REST API provides its own IdP (Identity Provider) implementation following OIDC standards.
 Applications are configured using a `client_id` and a `client_secret` to request access on behalf of an user.

 When an enterprise IdP shall be used, the resulting `AccessToken` needs to comply with the [Domino REST API JWT specification](../references/security/jwt.md).